 The area behind the docks is perhaps the most exciting part of Hamburg, called St. Pauli.
 Famous for its animated nightlife and flamboyant neon signs, this quarter of the city is full of life and colour.
 After a long evening of intensive pub-going there is only one thing left to do: find your way back to the waterside and get hold of a typical herring sandwich from the fish market.
 Mingling with the market crowd about to start their day, there’s nothing more satisfying than the combination of fish, bustling port life and the slight brightening of the sky over the dark outlines of the ships, as another day comes forth.

-Hamburg is waiting for you!
+Your apartment in Hamburg is waiting for you!